gemieson/nyc-restaurant-survival-analysis/README.md

 Calibration checks whether predicted probabilities match reality: when the model says 20 percent, does it happen about 20 percent of the time.
 The smoothed calibration curve tracks the diagonal closely (ICI 0.005, E50 0.004), with only mild overestimation at the high risk tail where data is sparse.
 The model is well calibrated, so its outputs can be used as absolute risk estimates, not just relative rankings.
 This is what justifies serving real probabilities from the API.

-## Deployment

-The final model is served as a FastAPI risk scoring app.
-A POST request to /predict takes a restaurant's features and returns a risk score plus shutdown probabilities at 6 month, 1 year, and 2 year horizons.

 ## Limitations